MikeLippincott/Nichols_Lab_Collaboration/6.analyze_features/README.md

 # Analysis of the features
-Here we analyze the features of the dataset.
+Here, we analyze the CellProfiler features of the dataset.
 We are interested in how the variance of the features is distributed.

 ## Running the analysis